hsukvn/pokemon-go-diary/README.md

 # pokemon-go-iv-api
-Restfulapi server for getting your pokemon's IV in JSON (Pokemon Go)
+Restfulapi server for getting your pokemon's IV and other details including height and weight in JSON (Pokemon Go)

 ## Install
 `npm install`